oZelloX/QA-portfolio-/projects/api_shop/test_cases/get_all_products.md

 - The response contains an array of product objects.
 - The expected result provides a sample structure for one product as a reference.
 - Each object is expected to follow the documented format.
-- The rating field is present in the actual response but is not documented.
+- Rating field with nested fields rate (float) and count (integer), which is not documented in the official API specification.
 - This test confirms that the structure is mostly consistent, but undocumented fields exist.